Tuesday, May 5, 2022

 - sturdy, over-the-ankle boots.

-- Standard 3.5mm earbuds.
-Optional for use with Sena Bluetooth communicators.
+- Standard inexpensive 3.5mm wired (not iPhone) earbuds.
+We use Sena Bluetooth communicators.
 We can pair if you have a Sena Bluetooth comm already.

 - Rain gear.
 Tours run rain or shine.